PGA - Scoring Average Confidence Intervals (No R)

 A critical value is a value that separates the rejection region from the non-rejection region.
 The rejection region is the area where the null hypothesis is rejected.
 The non-rejection region is the area where the null hypothesis is not rejected.
 The critical value is determined by the significance level (\(\alpha\)) and the degrees of freedom (if it is a t-test).
 The critical value is compared to the test statistic to determine if the null hypothesis should be rejected.
 If the test statistic is within the non-rejection region, the null hypothesis is not rejected.
 If the test statistic is within the rejection region, the null hypothesis is rejected and the alternative hypothesis is accepted.

 Below is an example of using critical values and a test-statistic for a z-test with a 95% confidence level (two-sided).
 The critical value is 1.96.
 This means that if the test statistic is greater than 1.96 or less than -1.96, the null hypothesis is rejected.
 The blue represents the non-rejection region and the red the rejection region.
-Since the Test Statistic for this hypothetical example is 1.1 (less than 1.96 and greater than -1.96), we fail to reject the null hypothesis.
+Since the test statistic for this example is 1.1 (less than 1.96 and greater than -1.96), we fail to reject the null hypothesis.

 This method corresponds directly to the related confidence intervals produced for the sample data.